+Applicants applying under degree equivalency must indicate on application forms that they do not have an earned Baccalaurate degree.
 Applicants, even those from accredited colleges, found seriously deficient in pre-seminary studies, may be required to make up such deficiencies in ways designated by the faculty.
 Courses taken to remove such deficiencies will carry no credit toward the credits required for graduation.